scandum/crumsort/README.md

 Worst case handling
 -------------------
 To avoid run-away recursion crumsort switches to quadsort for both partitions if one partition is less than 1/16th the size of the other partition.
-On a distribution of random unique values the observed chance of a false positive is 1 in 1,336 for the pseudomedian of 9 and approximately 1 in 4 million for the pseudomedian of 25.
+On a distribution of random unique values the observed chance of a false positive is 1 in 1,336 for the pseudomedian of 9 and approximately 1 in 500,000 for the median of 16.

 Combined with the analyzer crumsort starts out with this makes the existence of killer patterns unlikely, other than a 33-50% performance slowdown by prematurely triggering the use of quadsort.